rshariffdeen/FixMorph/experiments/ISSTA21/README.md

 ```

 ## General Notes
 The same steps need to be performed for all other subjects.
-The experimental results can differ in terms of TIMEOUT for different computation power
+The experimental results can differ in terms of timeout for different computation power
-TIMEOUT is set to 1hr by default, which can be modified passing the argument "--time=VALUE" as shown in below command.
+TIMEOUT is set to 1hr by default, which can be modified passing the argument "--time=TIME" as shown in below command.
 In addition, you can specify
-which mode of transformation to use from {0: FixMorph, 1: Linux Patch No-Context, 2: Linux Patch using Context, 3: SYDIT }
+which mode of transformation to use from
+* 0: FixMorph
+* 1: Linux Patch No-Context
+* 2: Linux Patch using Context
+* 3: SYDIT

 ```bash

 cd /FixMorph